jacoblindstrm/jacoblindstrm.github.io/_posts/2020-01-14-workshop-to-introduce-figma.markdown

 To improve the collaboration further I wanted the entire development team to be able to use Figma.
 There’s three reasons for this:

-I want everyone to be comfortable leaving feedback in Figma, and I wanted everyone to be able to contribute to the design.

 * everybody should be comfortable testing prototypes and leaving feedback early and often during the design phase
 * be able to use Figma as deliverables
 * include everyone early and let them contribute to the design